lapig-ufg/docker-repo/docker-geonetwork/README.md

  * `` docker-compose up -d ``

-## Opcional - Use nginx in front of tomcat to access GeonetWork
+## Optional - Use nginx in front of tomcat to access GeonetWork

 * 1- Enter nginx folder